 - Please make your presence known at the three checkpoints located along the route, each time you pass them.

 - Runners must progress under their own power without drafting, helping, pushing, supporting, or any other type of physical assistance.
 Racers may only be accompanied by fellow racers.
-(No pacers are allowed and no outside assistance of any nature may be received except at the Bald Head Island Conservancy checkpoint, except in an emergency.)
+(No pacers are allowed and no outside assistance of any nature – other than the three official checkpoints – may be received except at the Bald Head Island Conservancy checkpoint, except in an emergency.)

 - Remember, at all times and in all situations, safety is the most important issue.
 This means safety for racers, volunteers, staff, and the general public.
 The roads and beaches are not closed for this event.